Income

 Source: Statistics New Zealand.

-Survey/data set: New Zealand Income Survey (NZIS); run annually as a supplement to the Household Labour Force Survey during the June quarter (1 April to 30 June).
+Survey/data set: New Zealand Household Economic Survey (NZIS).
 Custom data request for greater Christchurch region.

 Source data frequency: Annually.